 The Co-operative societies Act and Rules (Sn.56 and Rule 53) clearly spelt out the norms for the appropriation of profit.
-The auditor should examine the appropriation made by the society and ensure that they are strictly in accordance with the provisions of the Act, Rules and Bylaws of the society.
+The auditor should examine the appropriation made by the society and ensure that they are strictly in accordance with the provisions of the Act, Rules and Bylaws of the society, by checking the general body resolution.
 Also check whether the managing committee had approved the profit appropriation by a resolution.
 The appropriation should be brought into the books of accounts, mentioning the year for which the profit is appropriated.
 The expenditure on these funds should be made only after complying with the procedures and should be in accordance with the sub rules.